 The Blue Lagoon is probably Iceland’s most iconic landmark and while it is definitely gorgeous, but that wasn’t the main reason I was there.
 The hot spring at the Blue Lagoon is supposed to be great for psoriasis and as I suffer from a very bad type of psoriasis, I was curious to see if it would help.

-How to get to Blue Lagoon hot springs from Reykjavik?
+How to Get to Blue Lagoon Hot Springs from Reykjavik?

+Where is the blue lagoon in Iceland?
 When you book your tickets on the Blue Lagoon website you’ll be given an option to add the bus ticket.
 If you’re coming straight from the airport, don’t worry – there are plenty of lockers to store your suitcases.

+How much time you should spend at the blue lagoon?
+You can stay as long as you want at the lagoon, just be there on time that your ticket indicates.
 You can purchase smoothies, beer or wine during your visit with your key.
 It’s expensive (as it’s Iceland) but definitely affordable.

 Blue Lagoon isn’t a natural phenomenon.
 While the water comes from a natural source underground, the lagoon was actually created by a nearby power plant as a place to dump overspill water.
 So if you thought about a fully natural experience that might not be the right fit.